Quantum Weakest Preconditions for Reasoning about Expected Runtimes of Quantum Programs (Extended Version): Introduction

 \section{Introduction}

-Over the last few years, one has seen exciting progress in quantum computing harware; for example Google's recently announced 53-qubit Sycamore \cite{Google19}.
+Over the last few years, one has seen exciting progress in quantum computing hardware, such as Google's 53-qubit Sycamore \cite{Google19}, IBM Q \cite{IBM} and USTC's 62-qubit Zu Chongzhi \cite{USTC22}.
 This progress further motivates one to expect that the Noisy Intermediate-Scale Quantum (NISQ) technology \cite{preskill2018quantum} will find some practical applications in the next 5-10 years.